Lipids

 • Phosphatidylcholine (PC): This contains choline (HO—CH₂CH₂N⁺(CH₃)₃).
 It is found in the brain, semen, adrenal glands, and red blood cells.
 Soybeans contribute about 8-10% of egg yolk.

-• Phosphatidylethanolamine (PE): This phospholipid contains ethanolamine (HO—CH₂CH₂—N⁺H₃) and is involved in various biological processes.
+• Phosphatidylethanolamine (PE): Contains ethanolamine (HO—CH₂CH₂—N⁺H₃) and is involved in various biological processes.

 • Phosphatidylserine (PS): This contains serine (HO—CH₂CH—COO⁻) and plays a key role in cell signaling.

-• Phosphatidylinositol (PI): This phospholipid is critical for cell signaling pathways.
+• Phosphatidylinositol (PI): Critical for cell signaling pathways.

 • Phosphatidylglycerol (PG): It contributes to membrane structure and function.

-• Diphosphatidylglycerol (Cardiolipin): This phospholipid is essential for mitochondrial function and membrane integrity.
+• Diphosphatidylglycerol (Cardiolipin): Essential for mitochondrial function and membrane integrity.

 In summary, phospholipids are crucial for maintaining cellular structure and facilitating communication.
 Their classification helps us understand their roles in health and disease.